 7. Always use a pastry piping bag and a pretty tip.
 It really makes your eggs look so much more professional.

 8. When garnishing with a spice, pour a bit into your hand first and use your fingers to gently sprinkle.
 Otherwise, if you pour directly from the bottle, it’s very likely too much will come out at once, and you’ll end up with a deviled, over-spiced heart break.

 A Few More Deviled Egg Recipes for When You’re Ready to Go Pro!

-These deviled eggs are so flavorful, so impressive and perfectly traditional.
+These classic deviled eggs are so tasty, so impressive and perfectly elegant.

 You’ll require a pot, a mesh strainer and mixing bowl for this recipe.
 You may also like to use a pastry piping bag with a fancy little tip.

 - 6 eggs